jad3675/sharderator/technical-design.md

 ### 5.5 Remounting and Verification

-Mounts the new snapshot as `shared_cache` (frozen) with a temporary name to avoid collision with the still-existing old mount.
+Mounts the new snapshot as `shared_cache` (frozen) with a `partial-sharderator-{name}` naming convention so the new mount is visible to `list_frozen_indices`, `_count_frozen_shards`, and sizing reports.
+Checks for and deletes stale mounts from previous failed runs before mounting.
 Strips ILM (`index.lifecycle.indexing_complete: true`) to prevent re-processing.

-Verification compares the stored expected doc count against the new mount's actual count, checks shard count matches target, confirms green health, and validates mapping field equivalence.
+Verification uses `_wait_for_doc_count()` which polls with a 60-second timeout for frozen index stats to become available (frozen indices are partially mounted searchable snapshots; their stats can take several seconds to populate after mount).
+Compares the stored expected doc count against the new mount's actual count, checks shard count matches target, confirms green health, and validates mapping field equivalence.

 ### 5.6 Swapping